Lorenzoncina/ASR_challenge_Telepathy/README.md

 We will go trough the code togheter interctivly, but if you want to try the notebooks before, these are the steps:

 >[!WARNING]
->requirements files have been freezed from the google colab env, they may contain Colab specific packages that must be removed before attempting the installation on a new venv
+>requirements files have been freezed from the google colab env, they may contain Colab specific packages that must be removed before attempting the installation on a new venv.
+If this is the case, the user may want to pip install each module as shown in the first cell of each notebook.

 To use the notebooks
 ```python